twzkraus/cd11970-golang/README.md

 Basic REST API implemented with Golang

+Created for completion of Udacity Golang course (cd11970)

 | Method   | Path              | Description                  |
 | -------- | ----------------- | ---------------------------- |
 | `GET`    | `/customers`      | Get a list of all customers  |